Home » Geography » Natural Gas

 Natural Gas

-A mixture of hydrocarbon gases that occurs naturally is called natural gas.
-It consists of methane, other higher alkanes, carbon dioxide, nitrogen, and hydrogen sulphide.
-Natural gas can be found in deep underground rock formations and in coal beds.
-It is found as methane clathrate or in combination with other hydrocarbon reservoirs.
-Petroleum is another resource that can be discovered near or with natural gas.
+Natural gas is a natural mix of hydrocarbon gases.
+It mainly contains methane, along with other gases like carbon dioxide, nitrogen, and hydrogen sulfide.
+You can find natural gas in deep underground rock formations and coal beds.
+It can also be found as methane clathrate or with other hydrocarbon deposits.
+Petroleum is often found near or with natural gas.

 Read about: Energy Resources